autocorr/nestfit/docs/quickstart.rst

 Applying NestFit to a dataset may be broadly broken down into four steps:

-1. Create the prior probability distributions and initialize the prior transformation class, ``PriorTransformer``.
+1. Create the prior probability distributions and initialize the prior transformation class, :class:`nestfit.core.core.PriorTransformer`.
-2. Read data cubes and noise maps into the ``CubeStack`` class.
+2. Read data cubes and noise maps into the :class:`nestfit.main.CubeStack` class.
-3. Run the Bayesian inference with the ``CubeFitter`` class.
+3. Run the Bayesian inference with the :class:`nestfit.main.CubeFitter` class.
    This step produces a store file containing the posteriors and evidences per pixel per model per component.
 4. Post-process the store to aggregate per-pixel quantities into dense, multi-dimensional data products.